russtheaerialist-retired-projects/node-spi/README.md

 ```

 The callback returns a handle to the newly created SPI object.
 It might be
-handy to .open() it if you don't need to change options.
+handy to .open() it if you set all of your options in one shot.

 Example:
 ```javascript